emewhd1016991/notes/README.md

 # 2024-01-25
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account any potential bottlenecks or dependencies.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to work more effectively and achieve your goals faster.

+# 2024-01-26
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's readable and maintainable, using clear and concise syntax.
+Always remember that 'Premature optimization is the root of all evil' - focus on writing clean and functional code first, then optimize if necessary.
+Embrace modular design, test-driven development, and continuous learning.
+And above all, understand that coding is not just about instructing machines; it's also about communicating with fellow humans who will read and build upon your work."

+In essence, today's programming wisdom advocates for clarity, adaptability, and a holistic approach to software development, emphasizing the importance of both human interaction and machine execution.